Sunday, February 28, 2010

 Jurvarya, an environmental economist with a background in real estate development, is the strategist for the Lighthouse Sustainable Building Centre, the building Greenstream was being held in.
 She enthusiastically provided a bit of background about the Lighthouse, a hub for resources on green building.
 The Lighthouse serves as a gallery space for green building products and technologies complete with a resource library, and its staff are a group of "green professional architects" eager to work with homeowners and developers on building sustainably by providing workshops and consulting services.
 In fact, architects, engineers and economists from the Lighthouse were involved in the construction of the Olympic Village, and Jurvarya emphasized the collaborative nature of the organization and its projects.
 The Lighthouse building itself is an example of a structure built completely with sustainable products, and in the collaborative spirit, all the materials were donated and work was done by volunteers.
 Juvarya noted that the green building industry is growing twice as fast as the building industry overall, a fact much in line with the positive outlook of the event.

 The next speaker was Maureen Cureton, the Green Business Manager for Vancity.
 Maureen provided some examples of Vancity's green initiatives, which include putting money towards green non-profit organizations through its Visa card program, helping provide remote electricity for First Nations communities along the coast, and cradle-to-cradle product management within the business by using office chairs made from 100% recycled materials.
-She then encouraged the businesses and organizations present to give their own examples of how they were helping make green the mainstream, and
+She then encouraged the businesses and organizations present to give their own examples of how they were helping make green the mainstream, and it was encouraging to hear how so many businesses and organizations were making green efforts so many different ways.

 After another networking break, Brady Dahmer and Lindsay Nahmiache, the founders of the Projecting Change Film Festival, went up on stage to tell the crowd a bit about this open source festival happening from April 22 to 25, 2010.
 In its third year, the festival shows engaging films on various environmental subjects and features local speakers and events as well.
 Brady emphasized the importance of connectivity to the audience, and the goal of the festival to bring people together and stimulate them to converse about environmental topics they care about.
 I am very much looking forward to checking out this event, and Lindsay assured us that the films chosen are generally uplifting and inspire change instead of depressive outlooks.